Nutrition During Pregnancy

 Far better sources of carbohydrates come from wholegrain cereals, wholegrain and rye bread, wholewheat pasta, and fruit and vegetables.

 Like water, herbal teas and fruit juices are essential to ensure you are hydrated.
 It is probable that you will be thirstier than before and it is essential not to let yourself dehydrate, as this can make you feel tired, dizzy, hungry, and prone to headaches.
 Fluids to avoid are caffeine containing teas, coffees and, of course, alcohol.
 Try some tea and coffee alternatives from your local health shop, if giving up feels like a big sacrifice.

 Each one of these nutrients works individually and together as a team to make sure your baby is born healthy and strong.
 For instance, folic acid has been proven to help prevent neural tube defects, build brain development and spine.
 Calcium aids in bone development and also strengthens a mum's bones as well.
 Food rich in B6 vitamins such as pork and bananas, also help your baby's red blood cells while B12 foods aid in proper brain development and the nervous system.

 Making Good Food Choices

 Your diet and needs will change during the course of your pregnancy.
 Be wary of keeping your eyes on the scale and counting calories.
-Rather choose a variety of foods so that you are get the best of all the food groups.
+Instead, choose a variety of foods so that you get the best of all the food groups.
 Doing so will ensure that your baby will get the proper nutrition it needs to meet the world, healthy and strong.